Estimated reading time: 13 minutes

 While there, we thought we might as well buy peanut butter for our son since we had already had a busy morning at an Easter hunt.

-We knew it would cost us more than we had gone to another shop.
+We knew it would cost us more money than going to another grocery shop.

 You all know as good as I that there would be no walking out of Costco with just a jar of peanut butter.